INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Introduction

-In summary, despite several advancements in second-order optimization algorithms, there is a need for more efficient algorithms to solve large-scale problems.
-Accordingly, we propose a new search direction based on Hessian approximation that is positive definite within an interval.
-Specifically, we compute the Hessian of the $\alpha$BB convex underestimator \cite{adjiman1998global1,adjiman1998global2,adjiman1996rigorous} at a point $\mathbf{z}\in[\mathbf{x}^L, \mathbf{x}^U]$ and avoids recomputing the Hessian at all iterates lying in the interval while computing gradients at each iteration.
-Our analysis shows that the difference in the Hessian of the $\alpha$BB underestimator at a point $\mathbf{z}\in[\mathbf{x}^L, \mathbf{x}^U]$ ($\nabla^2L(\mathbf{z}$)) and the Hessian of the original function at $\mathbf{x} \in [\mathbf{x}^L, \mathbf{x}^U]$ ($\nabla^2f(\mathbf{x})$) is bounded and proportional to the interval size.
-We incorporate the search direction in a line-search framework and develop an algorithm, INTHOP - INTerval Hessian-based OPtimization, to find a local minimum of nonlinear nonconvex problems.
+{ In summary, despite significant progress in second-order optimization algorithms, existing approaches typically address only one of the following challenges at a time: (i) avoiding full Hessian computation (quasi-Newton), (ii) enforcing positive definiteness through per-iteration regularization (regularized Newton), or (iii) skipping Hessian updates according to a predefined schedule (lazy Newton). \textit{In contrast, we propose a fundamentally different approach based on the Hessian approximation in an interval}.
+Specifically, instead of modifying or approximating the Hessian at each iteration, we construct a positive definite Hessian approximation that is valid over an entire interval.
+This is achieved by calculating the Hessian of the $\alpha$BB convex underestimator \cite{adjiman1998global2} of the objective function at any point inside the interval region, i.e., $[\mathbf{x}^L, \mathbf{x}^U]$, where $ [\mathbf{x}^L, \mathbf{x}^U] = \left\{ \mathbf{x} \in \mathbb{R}^n : x_i^L \le x_i \le x_i^U,\; \text{ for all } i = 1,2, \ldots, n \right\} $.
+Therefore, the main novelty of the proposed method lies in constructing a region-wise positive definite Hessian approximation that guarantees the proposed search direction to be descent while requiring Hessian evaluation and inversion only at specific iterations. \textit{To the best of our knowledge, this is the first approach that constructs a positive definite Hessian approximation valid over an interval region in the context of nonconvex optimization}. } Our analysis shows that the difference in the Hessian of the $\alpha$BB underestimator at a point $\mathbf{z}\in[\mathbf{x}^L, \mathbf{x}^U]$ and Hessian of the original function for all $\mathbf{x} \in [\mathbf{x}^L, \mathbf{x}^U]$ ($\nabla^2f(\mathbf{x})$) is bounded and proportional to the interval size.
+We incorporate the search direction in a line-search framework and develop an algorithm, INTHOP - INTerval Hessian-based OPtimization.
 We develop two variants of the INTHOP algorithm based on fixed and adaptive interval sizes.
 Our algorithm is similar in spirit to the Newton method with lazy Hessian updates in that we do not update the Hessian at each iteration.
 However, our algorithm is different in two aspects.
 Firstly, instead of updating the Hessian matrix after a fixed schedule, we update it based on the interval for which the difference between the approximate Hessian and the exact Hessian is bounded.
 Secondly, finding the search direction is computationally inexpensive and can be obtained by taking a matrix-vector product or solving a linear equation.
+We prove the global convergence of INTHOP in the sense that there exists an accumulation point of the sequence generated by INTHOP that is a stationary point.
 Through extensive computational experiments, we illustrate the effectiveness of various variants of INTHOP.
-We also compare INTHOP with other competing methods, including steepest descent, BFGS, and classical Newton's method.
+We also compare INTHOP with { IPOPT}, steepest descent, and LBFGS.

 The rest of the article is organized as follows.
 Section 2 introduces the notations.
 Section 3 outlines the proposed methodology, starting with the construction of the search direction, followed by the formulation and illustration of the interval Hessian.
 The overall algorithm structure and the adaptive delta strategy are also detailed here.
 Section 4 briefly describes the competing algorithms used for comparison.
 Section 5 presents numerical experiments and results, beginning with illustrative examples and proceeding to a comprehensive benchmarking of the interval Hessian frameworks under different conditions, concluding with a comparison against other algorithms.
 Finally, Section 6 provides the conclusion of the study.